 Elizabeth Ilive - A Woman Ahead of Her Time

-As part of the National Trust programme, Women and Power, that marks the anniversary of of the 1918 Parliamentary Act that gave the first voting rights to women, Petworth is shining a light on the influential women that lived at Petworth and the legacy they left in an exhibition at Petworth House.
+As part of the 2018 National Trust programme, Women and Power, that marks the anniversary of of the 1918 Parliamentary Act that gave the first voting rights to women, Petworth highlighted influential women that lived at Petworth and the legacy they left in an exhibition at Petworth House.

 The 1918 Representation of the People Act granted some women the right to vote in British parliamentary elections for the first time.
-A century on, the National Trust are launching, Women and Power, a year-long national programme celebrating this historic milestone.
+A century on in 2018, the National Trust launched, Women and Power, a year-long national programme celebrating this historic milestone.

-At Petworth we are highlighting five remarkable women that influenced the development of Petworth House and its collection.
+At Petworth we highlighted five remarkable women that influenced the development of Petworth House and its collection.

-A particular focus is given to Elizabeth Ilive (1769-1822), who became the principal mistress of George O'Brien Wyndham, 3rd Earl of Egremont, around 1786 before marrying in 1801.
+A particular focus was on Elizabeth Ilive (1769-1822), who became the principal mistress of George O'Brien Wyndham, 3rd Earl of Egremont, around 1786 before marrying in 1801.

 While living at Petworth she developed intellectual interests in both science and fine art.

-This exhibition opening 5 May, explores the life of Ilive as a mistress, mother, wife, inventor, scientist and patron of the arts.
+This exhibition explored the life of Ilive as a mistress, mother, wife, inventor, scientist and patron of the arts.

-See paintings of Elizabeth Ilive in Petworth House that capture her devotion as a mother but also find out about the loss of three of her nine children.
-Learn more about her relationship with the 3rd Earl and how his persistent infidelity may have been the reason for their seperation only two years in to their marriage.
+Visitors saw paintings of Elizabeth Ilive in Petworth House that captured her devotion as a mother but also found out about the loss of three of her nine children.
+Visitors learned more about her relationship with the 3rd Earl and how his persistent infidelity may have been the reason for their seperation only two years in to their marriage.

 Other women of Petworth

-There are countless other women who have left their mark on Petworth House and it would be impossible to highlight them all but there are four other prominent women Petworth are shining a light on.
+There are countless other women who have left their mark on Petworth House and it would be impossible to highlight them all but for the exhibition there were four other prominent women Petworth highlighted:

-Discover more about Elizabeth Percy (1667-1772) whose wealth and inheritance from the powerful Northern Percy dynasty led to the complete rebuilding of Petworth House in to the fashionable baroque style you see today.
+Elizabeth Percy (1667-1722) whose wealth and inheritance from the powerful Northern Percy dynasty led to the complete rebuilding of Petworth House in to the fashionable baroque style you see today.